bszqw0410/PowerShell-Docs/dsc/partialConfigs.md

 ### Naming and placing the configuration documents on the pull server (ConfigurationID)

 The partial configuration documents must be placed in the folder specified as the **ConfigurationPath** in the `web.config` file for the pull server
 (typically `C:\Program Files\WindowsPowerShell\DscService\Configuration`).
-The configuration documents must be named as follows: *ConfigurationName*. *ConfigurationID8`.mof`, where *ConfigurationName* is the name of the partial configuration and *ConfigurationID* is the configuration ID defined in the LCM on the target node.
+The configuration documents must be named as follows: *ConfigurationName*. <em>ConfigurationID8`.mof`, where *ConfigurationName</em> is the name of the partial configuration and *ConfigurationID* is the configuration ID defined in the LCM on the target node.
 For our example, the configuration documents should be named as follows:

 ```